TantorLabs/pg_anon/README.md

 #   --pg-restore=...

 #---------------------------
-# If "--db-host" is not local then on database server prepare directory:
+# If "--db-host" is not local then on database server prepare same directory:
 # mkdir -p /home/pg_anon/output/some_dict
 # chown postgres:postgres -R /home/pg_anon
 #---------------------------